 - 1 Tablespoon butter

 - 5 eggs

 - salt and pepper

-Julienne red pepper, green pepper and chop tomato, gather on one plate.
+- Julienne cut the red pepper, green pepper, and chop tomato, gather on one plate.

 A few notes about your Egg and Pepper Brunch